jillkt13/jillkt13.github.io/sample_page.md

 To meet one of our product OKRs, I conducted exploratory research to understand how our users might contextualize these changes.
 My goal was to identify complementary information that would be helpful to users when encountering these new types of content.

-**My challenge:** Identify complementary information that would signal the differences in new content to the JSTOR platform, while also maintaining the value of our site’s curation over decades and enriching our overall content offering for users
+**My challenge:** Identify complementary information that would signal the differences in new content to the JSTOR platform, while also maintaining the value of the site’s curation over decades and enriching the overall content offering for users

 **My Contribution:** project scope, survey design, study design, protocol development, moderation, data analysis, presentation

 ## Method and Approach